-5.14.1.1 Total flow
+5.12.1.1 Total flow

-This is the volumetric flow rate corrected for each building gauge pressure test point to correspond to standard temperatures and pressures of 101.325 kPa, 20°C and 0% relative humidity.
+This is the volumetric flow rate corrected for each building gauge pressure test point to correspond to standard temperatures and pressures of 101.325 kPa, 20° C and 0% relative humidity used when fan was calibrated.
+It is often known as q_r .

-5.14.1.2 Corrected flow
+5.12.1.2 Measured flow rate

 This is the volumetric flow rate that occurred through the envelope at the environmental conditions present during the test.
+It is often known as q_m .

-5.14.1.3 Error
+5.12.1.3 Total flow rate through the envelope